Shot of Love

 Shot of Love is the twenty-first studio album by American singer-songwriter Bob Dylan, released on August 12, 1981, by Columbia Records.
 It is considered to be Dylan's last of a trilogy of Christian albums.
-Arrangements are rooted more in rock, and less in gospel than Dylan's two previous albums.

 At the time of its release, Shot of Love received mixed reviews; Paul Nelson of Rolling Stone criticized the album, though he did single out the last track, "Every Grain of Sand", as a standout.
-Shot of Love, while reaching UK No. 6, selling more than 60,000 copies, continued Dylan's US commercial decline, reaching No. 33 and selling around 200,000 copies, during a brief chart stay.
+Shot of Love, while reaching UK No. 6, selling more than 60,000 copies, continued Dylan's US commercial decline, reaching No. 33 and selling around 300,000 copies, during a brief chart stay.
 Bono of Irish band U2 described Shot of Love as one of his favorites, particularly due to Dylan's singing ability.